-In software security, downgrade attacks are network attacks that force victims to use older, more vulnerable versions of software in order to exploit known vulnerabilities against them.
+In software security, downgrade attacks are network attacks that force computers to forgo a secure type of connection (i.e. encrypted connection) and resort to older, more vulnerable versions of software in order to exploit known vulnerabilities against them.

-This has been especially dangerous in TLS clients supporting both modern and earlier versions of TLS, the latter being vulnerable to known network attacks.
-You can find more information about the imperfections of older TLS versions in our TLS 1.0 deprecation article.
+Also known as version rollback attacks, downgrade attacks have been especially dangerous in TLS clients supporting earlier versions of TLS, You can find more information about the imperfections of older TLS versions in our TLS 1.0 deprecation article.

 In a man–in–the–middle (or MITM) attack, communication between two devices in a computer network is compromised by a third party – the “man in the middle.”
 In a passive MITM attack attackers “tap” the communication, capturing information in transit without changing it.
 If attackers attempt to to modify or tamper with the information itself they are committing an active MITM attack.

 MITM attacks exploit the fact that a computer network can be manipulated in such a way that all network devices send their traffic to the attacker instead of the router or other nodes.
+MITM attackers will often use tactics such as phishing to redirect traffic to websites that they designed to look like legitimate ones.
 A very common way to launch a MITM attack is by creating a fake node on an publicly-available computer network, such as a coffeeshop’s WiFi network.

 Being a “man in the middle,” the attacker can manipulate the intercepted content as they see fit before relaying it to its intended destination.
 In most cases, victims of a MITM attack will never be aware that they are under attack.